ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 US 01.07.01 As an entrant, I want to be identified by my device, so that I don't have to use a username and password

+US 01.08.01 As an entrant, I want to be warned before joining a waiting list that requires geolocation.

 **Organizer:**

 US 02.01.01 As an organizer I want to create a new event and generate a unique promotional QR code that links to the event description and event poster in the app